-In this work, we consider the communication-efficient decentralized ML framework, called group ADMM (GADMM) proposed in our prior work~\cite{elgabli2020gadmm}.
-Even though GADMM is communication efficient as compared to other decentralized techniques, it still suffers from the communication bottleneck between neighboring nodes.
+A communication-efficient decentralized ML framework, called group ADMM (GADMM), was proposed in our prior work~\cite{elgabli2020gadmm}.
+Even though GADMM achieves a fast convergence rate and introduces link sparsification by allowing each worker to communicate with only two neighboring nodes, it still suffers from the communication bottleneck between neighboring nodes.
 We are solving this issue by proposing a novel algorithm, named \emph{quantized GADMM (Q-GADMM)}.
-Fig.~\ref{Fig:overview}(a) shows the architecture of Q-GADMM which is similar to the architecture of GADMM.
-The workers are divided into head and tail groups in which the workers in the same group update their models in parallel, whereas the workers in different groups update their models in an alternating way via the alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed}.
+Fig.~\ref{Fig:overview}(a) shows the architecture of Q-GADMM which follows the same architecture of GADMM. \ie the workers are divided into head and tail groups in which the workers in the same group update their models in parallel, whereas the workers in different groups update their models in an alternating way via the alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed}.
 Every alternation entails a single communication round, in which each worker communicates only with two neighboring workers in the opposite group, significantly reducing the communication links.
 Then, by further integrating model quantization into GADMM, workers in Q-GADMM quantize their model differences (the difference between the current model and the previously quantized model) before every transmission, thereby decreasing the payload size.
-Hence, QGADMM reduces the number of communication rounds, links, and payload size per iteration.
+Hence, Q-GADMM reduces the number of communication rounds, links, and payload size per iteration.

 Quantization errors may lead to high unintended variance in model parameter updates.
 Its neighbor-based communication aggravates this problem further since the errors may easily propagate across iterations.
 In the view of this, we provide a stochastic quantization scheme that ensures zero mean and un-biased error at every iteration, and we theoretically analyze the convergence guarantees of Q-GADMM corroborated by numerical evaluation yielding the following contributions. \begin{itemize} \item We propose Q-GADMM, in which a stochastic quantization and a mechanism to redefine the quantization range and the rounding probability to different quantization levels at every iteration are utilized on top of the original GADMM algorithm to ensure zero-mean unbiased error and convergence of Q-GADMM (see Fig.~\ref{Fig:overview}(b) and Algorithm~\ref{alhead}). .